kalamansi10/realty-services-page/README.md

-Mock page for Luxury presence Web Builder application.
+This a static mock web page made for Luxury Presence Web Builder application.